 Winter arrives…the temperatures drop, winds begin to howl, there’s a pink to the atmosphere, heralding, perhaps, a coming storm.
 I’m ready for a wall of snow.
 I’ve been waiting for the winter of all winter’s ever since I moved to the Northeast.
 Five years, I’ve been waiting.
-I’d be lying if I said that I haven’t enjoyed these mild winters, but something deep inside cries for a tempest.
+I’d be lying if I said that IContinue reading “A Pink to the Atmosphere”

 I love old barns, each one a snowflake and their elegant dissolve, slow motion as it is, is a thing of beauty to behold.

 You know it must be February when a vole leaves a love note in the snow that your heart understands.

 “What good is the warmth of summer, without the cold of winter to give it sweetness.” ~John Steinbeck, Travels with Charley: In Search of America